stevepurdie/saap-docs/content/for-developers/cloud-native-app.md

 The app should stop accepting new requests on all remaining connections, and close these once the outgoing queue is drained.

-If you need a refresher on how endpoints are propagated in your cluster, [read this article on how to handle client requests properly](https://freecontent.manning.com/handling-client-requests-properly-with-kubernetes/).

 ### 2. The app still processes incoming requests in the grace period

 You might want to consider using the container lifecycle events such as the `preStop` handler to customize what happened before a Pod is deleted.